dtyryshkin7/codetober-first/README.md

    - Setting Up Terraform: Install and configure Terraform on your local machine.
    - Target Platform Integration: Understand how to configure Terraform to work with target platform (Azure).
    - Defining and creating resources: Learn how to write Terraform configurations to create and manage a resource group in Azure.
-   - Applying Changes: Practice using Terraform commands to apply your configurations and provision resources.

 By the end of this workshop, you will have a solid understanding of collaborative coding workflows on GitHub, as well as practical experience in using Terraform to manage cloud infrastructure on Azure.
 You'll leave with the confidence to contribute to projects, manage code collaboratively, and automate resource provisioning.